Onboard Ranging-based Relative Localization and Stability for Lightweight Aerial Swarms: Tiny Relative Localization Scheme and Observability

-Based on the standard EKF, its application to the discrete model $F(\hat{\vect{X}}_k, \vect{U}_k)$ of Eq. \eqref{eq:uwb_model} can be derived as follows.
+It is well known that Extended Kalman Filter (EKF) has a very low computational overhead compared to particle filter~\cite{zhang2019improved}, SDP~\cite{li2020robot} and QCQP~\cite{nguyen2023relative}.
+Therefore, we choose EKF for estimation because it is efficient, which is vital for lightweight-robots with limited computation power.
+We explain the EKF in detail, as it lays the basis for the ensuing observability and stability analysis.
+Specifically, we use a discrete model $F(\hat{\vect{X}}_k, \vect{U}_k)$ of \eqref{eq:uwb_model}:

 where $\Delta{t}$ is the interval time of updating the Kalman filter, the predicted state is represented by $\hat{\vect{X}}_{k+1|k}$, and $\hat{\vect{X}}_{k|k}$ is the estimated state at time step $k$.
-Furthermore, the first equation in Eq. \eqref{eq:uwb_EKF_predict} shows the prediction result using the nonlinear model of Eq. \eqref{eq:uwb_model}.
-The second equation denotes the update of error covariance $\vect{P}$ caused by the prediction step and input noise covariance $\vect{Q}$.
-To update $\vect{P}$, the state Jacobian matrix $\vect{A}$ and input Jacobian matrix $\vect{B}$ are calculated as follows.
+Furthermore, the first equation in \eqref{eq:uwb_EKF_predict} shows the prediction result using the nonlinear model of \eqref{eq:uwb_model}.
+The second equation denotes the update of error covariance $\vect{P}$ caused by the prediction step and input noise covariance $\vect{Q}$. $\vect{A}$ and $\vect{B}$ are the Jacobian matrix for updating $\vect{P}$.